-Tooth Extraction
+Tooth Extraction in Nashville, TN

-Professional Tooth Extraction
+Nashville Tooth Extraction Overview

 What it is: The careful, professional removal of a tooth that cannot be saved due to severe decay, damage, infection, crowding, or trauma.